-Beginning with the pioneering work of Beier and Neely [1992], object interpolation has delivered techniques for natural shape interpolation [Alexa et al., 2000], and the development of interactive systems that enable posing, bending, and stretching of images and drawings [Igarashi et al., 2005].
-While such techniques enable interactive performance-based animation of a single drawing, our work investigates a method that animates a collection of drawings automatically.
+Shape Interpolation Beginning with the pioneering work of Beier and Neely,1 object interpolation has delivered techniques for natural shape interpolation,2 and the development of interactive systems that enable posing, bending, and stretching of images and drawings.3 While such techniques enable interactive performancebased animation of a single drawing, our work investigates a method that animates a collection of drawings automatically.

 Our approach addresses the need to produce non-realistic animation of expressive and even exaggerated shapes.
-Ngo and colleagues propose manual construction of a simplicial complex that can support animation of arbitrary drawing collections [2000].
-Bregler and colleagues use a similar geometric structure to retarget motions from one cartoon to another [2002].
-Our approach extends these ideas with a simulation method that navigates configuration space with proper timing and according to the interaction with the environment.
+Ngo and colleagues propose manual construction of a simplicial complex that can support animation of arbitrary drawing collections.4 Bregler and colleagues use a similar geometric structure to retarget motions from one cartoon to another.5 Our approach extends these ideas with a simulation method that navigates configuration space with proper timing and according to the interaction with the environment.

-This approach could also be combined with techniques for camera animation [Horry et al., 1997; Oh et al., 2001].
-In particular, the proposal for a 2.5D cartoon model [Rivers et al., 2010] echoes our desire to preserve stylization of hand-drawn vector art while expanding its use with freer viewpoint manipulation.
+This approach could also be combined with techniques for camera animation.^{6,7} In particular, the proposal for a 2.5D cartoon model8 echoes our desire to preserve stylization of hand-drawn vector art while expanding its use with freer viewpoint manipulation.
 Our work complements these efforts by addressing the animation due to the internal motion of the object instead of the external camera motion.

-Simulation has become an indispensable tool for the computer animation of natural phenomena.
-In the context of elastically deformable bodies [Terzopoulos and Fleischer, 1988a; Terzopoulos and Fleischer, 1988b], two general approaches have become popular both in the literature and in practice: the finite element method [O'Brien and Hodgins, 1999; Parker and O'Brien, 2009] (and its co-rotational [Müller et al., 2002; Müller and Gross, 2004] and invertible variants [Irving et al., 2004]) and position-based dynamics/shape matching [Müller et al., 2005; Rivers and James, 2007; Müller et al., 2007; Stam, 2009; Müller and Chentanez, 2011] (and the related strain limiting approaches [Thomaszewski et al., 2009; Wang et al., 2010]).
+Physics Based Animation Simulation has become an indispensable tool for the computer animation of natural phenomena.
+In the context of elastically deformable bodies,^{9,10} two general approaches have become popular both in the literature and in practice: the finite element method^{11,12} (and its co-rotational^{13,14} and invertible variants15) and position-based dynamics/shape matching16-20 (and the related strain limiting approaches^{21,22}).